-In order to address deteriorating roadway conditions resulting from the extreme winter weather, it is recommended to increase the statewide contract maintenance line item by \$15 million in Fiscal Year 2023 of the Highway Section of the 2023 to 2027 Iowa Highway Program.
-This funding will permit the hiring of contractors to patch, repair and place pavement overlays on relatively small stretches of highway with the worst conditions.
+In order to address deteriorating roadway conditions resulting from the extreme winter weather, the statewide contract maintenance program line item needs to be increased by \$15 million in fiscal year 2023 of the highway section of the 2023-2027 Iowa Highway Program.
+This funding will permit the hiring of contractors to patch, repair, and place pavement overlays on relatively small stretches of highway with the worst conditions.